-This famous 1964 musical, adapted from a Thornton Wilder play.
-The Matchmaker (itself based on an Austrian play, Einen Jux will er sich machen, which was in turn based on an earlier English play, A Day Well-spent) tells the tale of matchmaker and zany manipulator Dolly Levi (originally played by Carol Channing on Broadway).
+This famous 1964 musical, adapted by Jerry Herman (music) and Michael Stewart (book) from a Thornton Wilder play, The Matchmaker (itself based on an Austrian play, Einen Jux will er sich machen, which was in turn based on an earlier English play, A Day Well-spent), tells the tale of matchmaker and zany manipulator Dolly Levi (originally played by Carol Channing on Broadway).
 It's the turn of the 20th century in New York City, and after years of making matches for others she's out to make one for herself with the above-mentioned merchant Horace Vandergelder.
 In the process of doing so, she helps three other couples get together.

 - Ambiguously Jewish: Dolly Levi is an interesting case, as she is played by Barbra Streisand in the film, and the character in the play is presumably Irish-American (her maiden name is Gallagher) and intermarried, but in both cases speaks with a "Yiddish" rhythm and is a good fit for the stereotypical matchmaker of Jewish humor (compare her with Yente of Fiddler on the Roof).

 - Anti-Hero: Dolly, she is a good, friendly, warm hearted woman, and her favorite hobby/career and intentions are to help others find love and happiness.
 In fact a part of her plan is helping pretty much the entire cast finding real love instead of arranged marriages, including herself.
 How she accomplishes this however, is through multiple lies and deciet.